This information is part of the Colgate University catalog, 2021-22.

 Introductory courses are designed to contribute significantly to a liberal arts education and an understanding of Earth and the environment.
 Advanced courses are more focused and provide the highest possible level of general and pre-professional training for majors.

 Majors in geology or environmental geology provide students with the opportunity to pursue careers in the geological and environmental sciences, business, and education, as well as government and public service.
 Upon graduation, many geology majors attend graduate school in geology, hydrology, oceanography, environmental sciences, and environmental policy and law.
 Other graduates go directly into a wide spectrum of employment situations, including business, environmental consulting, teaching, administration in schools and museums, and mineral resources and petroleum-related jobs.

-Students considering attending graduate school in geology should note that graduate schools expect applicants to have supplemented their undergraduate geology majors with a year each of introductory calculus, chemistry, and physics or biology.
+Students interested in pursuing graduate school in geology should note that graduate schools expect applicants to have supplemented their undergraduate geology courses with a year each of introductory calculus, chemistry, and physics or biology.
 The geology department encourages all majors to take these courses; they are required for honors in geology.
 Students interested in paleontology are encouraged to take BIOL 304 in addition to, or in place of, one of the 300–level electives.

-The Department of Educational Studies offers a teacher education program for majors in geology who are interested in pursuing a career in elementary or secondary school teaching.
+The Department of Educational Studies offers a teacher education program for majors in geology who are interested in careers in elementary or secondary school teaching.
 Please refer to Educational Studies.